Highsnobiety

 One of our favorite unofficial holidays, 4/20, is a day of celebration, an opportunity to eat, toke, cop, and watch any and everything around our favorite medicinal herb.
 If you are looking for edible recipes, on the hunt for new gear, or are simply trying to find the best stoner movies, be sure to check out our Highsnobiety Stoner's Guide.

 Just 20 or 30 years ago, cooking with cannabis was still considered both completely taboo and reserved solely for Cheech & Chong-watching stoners.
-Far as anyone was concerned, the only health benefits of marijuana were that it got you stoned and made you laugh.
+As far as anyone was concerned, the only health benefits of marijuana were that it got you stoned and made you laugh.

 Of course, unless you’ve been living under a rock for the last few years, you’re probably now aware that there are a ton of benefits of cooking with cannabis that have absolutely nothing to do with getting stoney baloney’d.
 So, wait you can eat weed?
 Absolutely.

-Here is why you should be cooking with cannabis with 2023.
+Here is why you should be cooking with cannabis in 2024.

 Cannabis Doesn't Have to Get You Stoned